alexkreilein/WhatTheHack/xxx-ChaosStudio/Student/Challenge-04.md

 - Deploy Azure's Traffic Manager
 - Re-run experiment
 - Verify all application traffic is routing to the surviving region

+## Tips

+-  To simulate region faiures think about Network Security Groups (NSG's), Did you create the NSG's from Challenge 0?
+-  Think of the other ways to simulate all compute going down in a region
+-  Azure's DNS load balancer can failover DNS traffic to a surving region
+-  Use [GeoPeeker](https://geopeeker.com/home/default) to verify traffic routing

 ## Learning Resources